 The food diary was astoundingly helpful to me in figuring out what my body liked and what it didn’t like.

-Each morning, I wrote down how much sleep I got and also how I felt on a scale of 1-to-10.
+Each morning, I wrote down how much sleep I got and how I felt on a scale of 1 to 10.